Osaka, Swiatek Shine At BJK Cup As Raducanu Survives muppet Moment - UrduPoint

 "I'm not sure what happened, but it was quite embarrassing.
 All I was thinking was, 'if I lose this right now I'm going to look like a right muppet'.
 So I'm very happy that I managed to pull it through in the next game."

-Eighteen-time champions United States host Belgium in Orlando with their challenge spearheaded by world number five Jessica Pegula.

-Ukraine are playing their home tie against Romania in Florida as they attempt to reach the finals for the first time.
+War-torn Ukraine are playing their home tie against Romania in Florida and their attempt to reach the finals for the first time enjoyed a flying start.

 The ties are completed on Saturday with two reverse singles and a doubles rubber.